Only Human (Jonas Brothers song): Commercial performance

 Commercially, "Only Human" peaked at number 18 on both the US Billboard Hot 100 and the Canadian Hot 100.
 The song quickly became pop radio's most added song of the week dated July 2, 2019, picked up by 61 Mediabase-monitored pop stations.
 Two weeks later, the song returned again to the top of the add board, picked up by 42 pop stations.
 The song reached the top 10 of the Mediabase Hot AC chart on the week dated August 12, 2019.
 The song debuted atop the Canada Hot AC chart and charted on the Canada AC chart at number 11.
 In addition, the song peaked at number three on the Billboard Pop Songs and Adult Pop Songs charts.
 It also entered the US Adult Contemporary Chart at number 10 and Dance/Mix Show Airplay at number 12.
 The song charted at number 38 in Australia, number 64 in the UK, number four in Spain and number ten in both the Flanders and Wallonia regions of Belgium.
 In Europe, the song impacted the airplay charts in numerous territories, reaching top ten peaks in Germany, Netherlands, Poland, Romania and Slovakia.
-It was certified gold in Belgium, platinum in France and double platinum in Canada.
+It was certified gold in Belgium, platinum in France and quadruple platinum in Canada.